dreamitpossible1/Robot-arm-based-on-depth-images/README.md

 1. Connect the device to host computer via USB Type-C
 2. Press and hold the **F\_DL** button
    ![image](https://github.com/user-attachments/assets/edad3a81-028d-4929-a623-2e8469f661d5)
+   Figure: Location of the USB Type-C port and F_DL button

-3. While holding the button, connect to 12V wall power
+4. While holding the button, connect to 12V wall power
-4. Release the **F\_DL** button
+5. Release the **F\_DL** button
-5. Verify EDL mode on host:
+6. Verify EDL mode on host:

    ```bash
    lsusb